-If you want to start a family, having multiple sclerosis (MS) doesn’t have to stop you.
+If you want to start a family, multiple sclerosis (MS) doesn’t have to stop you.
 It doesn’t keep you from getting pregnant or hurt your unborn baby.
-Odds are your pregnancy and delivery will be just like women without MS.
+Odds are your pregnancy and delivery will be just like those of women without MS.

 Still, moms-to-be with MS face unique challenges.
-Plan ahead and learn what to do before, during, and after pregnancy to make your next 9 months a little easier.
+Make a plan and learn what to do before, during, and after pregnancy to make your next 9 months a little easier.

 Before You Get Pregnant

 Talk to your doctor.
-Let her know you want to have a baby.
+Let them know you want to have a baby.
 If your MS is under control, you’ll probably get a green light.